noir-lang/noir/docs/docs/dev_docs/tutorials/writing_dapp/contract_interaction.md

 Now that we can see the balance for each user, let's transfer tokens from one account to another.
 To do this, we will first need access to a `Wallet` object.
 This wraps access to an RPC Server and also provides an interface to craft and sign transactions on behalf of one of the user accounts.

-We can initialise a wallet using one of the `getAccount` methods from `aztec.js`, along with the corresponding signing and encryption keys:
+We can initialize a wallet using one of the `getAccount` methods from `aztec.js`, along with the corresponding signing and encryption keys:

 ```js
 import { getSchnorrAccount } from "@aztec/aztec.js";